samumantha/EODIE/docs/galaxy.rst

 |pic4a|  |pic4b|

-Figure 4.
-Advanced options.
+Figure 4. *Follow the progress of the job in the History-panel*.

 .. |pic4a| image:: galaxy_fig4.jpg
   :width: 400
   :alt: Figure 4.
-Advanced options.
+History-panel

 .. |pic4b| image:: galaxy_fig4b.png
   :width: 400
   :alt: Figure 4.
-Advanced options.
+History-panel
 ..